-Dr Ajay Phadke, Centre Head, Dr Avinash Phadke Pathology Labs, shares with Prathiba Raju on how automation in diagnostics sector is becoming an essential factor as it brings in efficiency, speed, precision and cost efficiency
+Dr Ajay Phadke, Centre Head, SRL Dr Avinash Phadke Labs, shares with Prathiba Raju on how automation in diagnostics sector is becoming an essential factor as it brings in efficiency, speed, precision and cost efficiency

 Why is it necessary for the Indian medical diagnostics industry to be automated?